-Bad weather delays Obamas arrival in Palm Springs
+Obama plane diverted from Palm Springs because of weather

-(CNN)Barack Obama's got nothing but time these days -- but he probably didn't plan to spent it in an indefinite holding pattern.
+(CNN)Barack Obama's got nothing but time these days -- but he probably didn't plan to spend it in an indefinite holding pattern.

 Obama was forced to delay the start of his post-presidential life Friday, after unusually bad weather in Southern California prevented the newly minted federal retiree and his family from landing at Palm Springs International Airport.